tas223/tas223/README.md

 # Hi, I'm Aishani!

-I'm a full-stack developer specializing in JavaScript (Node.js/React.js), Flask, SQL, and Python.

-Currently, I'm working full-time as a software engineering intern and started these projects to gain more experience in my free time.
+I'm a student interested in software engineering and data science!
+I've gained a lot of full-stack development experience through my activities and am coding up side projects to gain experience in new fields.
+Currently, I'm working on a more data-focused project to grow my skillset!
-Having a strong background in web development and app development, I'm now focusing on back-end projects in Python to expand my expertise.

-Feel free to explore my repositories or check back in and see my progress!!

 ## Projects
 - Chess: A client-server chess game built in Python with the socket and threading modules.
 This project leverages pygame for the GUI and enables concurrent gameplay on the server.